Best gay bars and clubs in Amsterdam

 Cheap, cheerful, tasty, filling.
 That’s what the food is like at this sparkly diner at the back of the thoroughly mixed lesbian and gay lounge.
 On Wednesday night all burger dinners (a house speciality; each one is named after a drag queen) cost just €10.
-Combined with the weekday, two-for-the-price-of-one cocktail happy hour – from 5pm-7pm on weekdays – this is the ideal place to take a cheap date.
+Combined with the two-for-the-price-of-one cocktail happy hour – from 5pm-7pm on weekdays – this is the ideal place to take a cheap date.
 Tuesday night is reserved for lesbians.

 Unveiled 20 years ago, Karin Daan’s three-sectioned pink triangle – symbolising past, present and future – was a world first.
-It’s also a place to celebrate and to be proud: on Queen’s Day and Pride it gets annexed to the open-air disco and market.
+It’s become a place to celebrate and be proud: on Queen’s Day and Pride it’s annexed to an open-air disco and market.
 Don’t miss Pink Point, the city’s official gay and lesbian information kiosk right next to it.
 It’s staffed by friendly and knowledgeable volunteers, and has a great selection of queer souvenirs and gifts.

 This legendary gay club was Amsterdam’s first.
-Opened in 1927 by openly gay local character Bet van Beeren, ’t Mandje (or 'the basket’) was a popular hangout for the city’s LGBT community until it closed its doors in 1982.
-Just before its later owner (Bet’s younger sister, Greet) died, she put the wheels in motion to have the club restored and re-opened – which it was, finally, in 2008, bringing ‘the basket’ back to its bustling best.
+Opened in 1927 by openly gay local character Bet van Beeren, ’t Mandje (‘the basket’) was a popular hangout for the city’s LGBTQ+ community until it closed its doors in 1982.
+Just before its then owner (Bet’s younger sister, Greet) died, she put the wheels in motion to have the club restored and re-opened – which it was, finally, in 2008, bringing ‘the basket’ back to its bustling best.
 Look out for the ties pinned to the ceiling – cut off by Bet to punish naughty behaviour among past patrons.

-Mankind is a quiet locals' place tucked down a side-street near the Rijksmuseum and the antique shops and art galleries of Spiegelstraat.
-Not just an excellent stop for culture cruisers, this bar also provides delicious sandwiches and a cheap dish of the day.
-In summer the canal-side patio is perfect to catch some sun, read the international magazines or simply to watch the world go by.
+Mankind is a quiet locals’ hangout tucked down a side street near the Rijksmuseum and the antique shops and art galleries of Spiegelstraat.
+Not just an excellent pit stop for culture cruisers, this bar also serves excellent sandwiches and a cheap-ish dish of the day.
+In summer the canal-side patio is perfect for catching some rays (or simply watching the world go by).

-The Queen’s is a fun and attitude-free gay bar – the plethora of Ken dolls in the window are a nod to its camp and kitsch nature – with a similarly minded clientele, plus a great view over a canal at the back.
-It holds regular special nights, with drag acts and DJs – don’t miss the infamous ‘Drag Bingo’.
+The Queen’s is a fun and attitude-free gay bar – the plethora of Ken dolls in the window are a nod to its camp and kitsch nature – with a similarly-minded clientele, plus picturesque views over a canal at the back.
+It holds regular one-off nights, with drag acts and DJs – don’t miss the infamous ‘Drag Bingo’.
 It also hosts parties on King’s Day, plus bear nights, football nights (during the cup season), Eurovision Song Contest nights and so on.

-Never in fashion, so never out of it, this hardy perennial of the lesbian scene is particularly popular at weekends.
+Never in fashion, so also never out of it, this hardy perennial of the lesbian scene is particularly popular at weekends.
 The women it attracts tend to be slightly older, but young bucks certainly make an appearance, and it has a loyal following of feminists; a recent change to their door policy means that men are now allowed in, whether accompanied by a woman or not.
-The only lesbian pool table in town resides in the basement.
+The only lesbian pool table in town can be found in the basement.